 Delivering milk produced in Kenya to children in a refugee camp

-Since 2009, Zensho has been importing fair trade tea produced in the Rukuriri and
+Since 2009, Zensho has been importing fair trade tea produced in the Rukuriri and Kanngaita districts of Kenya.

-and a state of anarchy for more than 20 years, into the Dadaab refugee camp near the
+Bordering Somalia on the northeast, Kenya has been accepting refugees from Somalia, which has been suffering from an ongoing civil war and a state of anarchy for more than 20 years, into the Dadaab refugee camp near the border.
+Over 450,000 Somali refugees used to live in the camp.

-In July 2011, the United Nations declared in the southern part of Somalia to be a famine area due to a terrible drought.
 As a company with a vision of eradicating hunger and poverty from the world and a fair trade partner of Kenya, Zensho explored ways to help these people through food and decided to deliver milk, which can be stored for a long time at room temperature, to children in the Dadaab camp as part of their school meals.

 Since January 2012, Zensho delivered milk once a week to 18,000 children aged three to five.